June 13, 2018

 - Avoid swinging your child by their arms or wrists

 - Lift young children from under their armpits, not by their hands or arms.

 Dr. William Thomas of Christiansburg Family Medicine is available for diagnosis of nursemaid’s elbow and other pediatric concerns.
-To schedule an appointment, call the office at (540) 382-6148 or click the button to schedule an appointment online.Book An Appointment Online with Dr. William Thomas
+To schedule an appointment, call the office at (540) 382-6148 or schedule an appointment online below.Book An Appointment Online with Dr. William Thomas